mrakgr/Trading-Journal/journal_2025.md

 ![](images/image-1878.png)

 He says that the bids got hit fast here and that's a sign of weakness.
 And the offers getting hit fast is a sign of strength.

+5:45pm.
+Phew, I watched it all.
+I have to admit I was definitely tuning out for much of it.
+The interestin part was when the 42 level was being tested from below, but the whole hour was a nothing burger pretty much.

+Let me read some of the docs.

+///

+The bid shows 50 NYSE, prints 5k/bid, and then the bid steps higher..........very bullish The offer shows 50 NYSE, prints 5k/offer, and the bid steps higher..........very bullish

+///

+I wonder if this is wrong.
+Shouldn't the later be having the offer stepping higher?

+6:05pm.
+Well, the short size isn't the same thing as the long side.

+///

+If the big prints are trading higher, then this is a bullish indicator.
+This can be especially helpful when a stock is in a downtrend and has sold off a lot.
+Then you notice a big print and then a big print higher.
+This is usually an excellent opportunity to get long a stock.

+///

+I wish I could copy the whole document here, but I'll resist the urge to do so.

+I am skirting the red line.
+Who knows, maybe I'll have to take the journal down in the future or take it private.